executablebooks/rst-to-myst/README.md

 - only one kind of footnote (i.e. no symbol prefixes)
 - citation are turned into footnotes, with label prepended by `cite_prefix`
 - inline targets are not convertible (and so ignored)
+- If tables are not compatible with Markdown (single header row, no merged cells), then they will be wrapped in an `eval_rst`

 ## TODO